 - When you come to a corner, stop sewing 3/8” (1cm) short of the end, lift the needle up and gently turn the quilt 90 degrees anti-clockwise.
 Pull the quilt slightly towards you.
 You can either snip off the thread or keep it attached, whatever is easiest.

 - Flip the binding strip up & away from you, keeping it in line with the outer edge of the quilt.
-You should have created a 45 degree fold in the corner.
+This will create a 45 degree fold in the corner.

 - Finger press this and carefully bring the binding strip back down so that it is at right angles again with the top and side edges of the quilt corner.
 The mitre fold should not now be seen underneath the mitred corner.